 Family Law Year in Review

-We are happy to once again offer the full-day year in review of Family Law cases with Fareen Jamal returning to offer her expertise.
+We are happy to once again offer the full-day year in review of Family Law cases.
 The morning session will focus on updates both locally and across the country as it relates to parenting matters.

 The session is being presented by the MBA Family Law Section.